Robin-Hoodie/io.oreon.www/README.md

 ## Functions

 To build our functions into a production bundle, run `npm run functions:build`, which will çreate a bundle for every function and output it into the `functions/dist` folder.
-To serve them locally, run `npm run functions:serve`.
-This will have webpack watch your function code and allow you to run [`netlify dev`](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md) on top of it.
+To develop with them locally, run `npm run functions:watch`.
+This will have webpack watch your function code and allow you to run [Netlify dev](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md) on top of it.
 You can then test your functions by running `netlify functions:invoke`

  ## Testing